 In a large mixing bowl, combine flours, and salt until they are thoroughly mixed.

-Once the dough doesn’t have any more visible dry flour, go ahead and increase the speed of the mixer to low/medium (speed 2-3) for 3-4 minutes.
+Once the dough doesn’t have any more visible dry flour, go ahead and increase the speed of the mixer to medium for 3-4 minutes.
 This stage will help to develop the gluten structures within the dough.
 The dough should be able to create a windowpane with slightly jagged tears.
 Cover the bowl with plastic wrap.
 The dough will be going through the first fermentation of 2 hours.

 During this time, you want to develop the gluten with a series of “stretch and folds” every 30 minutes.
 Here’s how: